 It is generally acknowledged both that the majority of looked after children experience more positive outcomes than they would have if they were not taken into care, and that children in care often experience better outcomes than those in the wider group of ‘children in need’.
 However, children in care and those leaving care face a variety of lower outcomes compared to their peers.

 Understanding the routes to and causes of these outcomes is challenging.
 In particular, it is an area of contention as to whether these outcomes are a necessary result of the circumstances that children in the care system have experienced, or whether the care system could and should do more to alleviate and mitigate these impacts.

-The DfE is currently conducting a review of support for children in need to help understand what makes a difference to and what is needed to improve those children’s educational outcomes.
+The DfE has completed a review of support for children in need to help understand what makes a difference to and what is needed to improve those children’s educational outcomes.

 Commons Briefing papers CBP-8543